KruemelDev/ConsoleChat/README.md

 - Create a account and use your own username and password
 - Communicate with your friends over your self-hosted server
+- Have a chat history to see your last messages
+- Get notified while you are in a chat with your friend that another friend wrote you a message

 ## How to use